Social Forestry OCN Course

 “A good, informal training style which enabled me to feel more confident about what I already know”.

 “Excellent.
 Very clear connections between info given and relevant assessment criteria.
 I feel very well prepared to write up the coursework”.

-- for the course, including camping pitch, all meals and use of the Centre in the evenings – fully equipped kitchen, WC, shower, heated meeting room.
+- Woodland Skills Centre (four day course) – £550 (deposit £300).
+Includes all meals.
+There is free camping, all meals, use of the Centre in the evenings – fully equipped kitchen, WC, shower, heated meeting room.

 Subsidies may be available – contact email@example.com to discuss eligibility.